WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part7/MOSFET_Physics/index.md

 ## Depletion Region

-Recall from the last chapter that the P-type and N-type junction creates a depletion region because the nearby holes and electrons combine.
+Recall from the last chapter that the P-type and N-type junction creates a [depletion region](/Hardware/Tutorials/Electronics/Part6/P-N_Junctions/) because the nearby holes and electrons combine.
 Without any free charge carriers, the area between the P and N-type silicon becomes an insulator:

 ![](../Support_Files/MOSFET_Depletion_Region.svg){:standalone}

+Also recall from the previous chapter, that in the P-type silicon, there are still a small number of of electrons available, known as a _minority charge carriers_.

 ## Making Current Flow

 As the name implies, MOSFETs work by creating an electric field.
 If we apply a positive voltage to the gate, it creates an electric field that attracts electrons to the area between the channels and the gate electrode:

 ![](../Support_Files/MOSFET_Gate_Voltage.svg){:standalone}

+You might be wondering, "where did those electrons come from?"
+Recal

+[those electrons are _minority charge carriers_ in the P-type]

 Now, with free electrons in that area, current can flow between the gate and source leads.